wolvi-lataniere/morpheus-serial/doc/blog.md

 To help with the Morpheus API access, you can add the [morpheus.sh](https://raw.githubusercontent.com/wolvi-lataniere/morpheus-serial/main/utils/morpheus.sh) helper script to your project.

 Ensure the file will be copied to your application container and will be executable.
-In the `inkyshot` project, we do in by adding these lines after the `COPY` block of the `inkyshot/Dockerfile` file:
+In the `inkyshot` project, we do it by adding these lines after the `COPY` block of the `inkyshot/Dockerfile` file:

 ```
 COPY morpheus.sh .